PWNCTF 2025

 Why it’s needed

-- Remote format-string exploit (LoRaWAN): craft a malicious packet to control formatting paths and flip a GPIO (blink).
-(A LoRa transceiver module will be provided alongside the ESP32.)
+- Remote format-string exploit (MQTT-PWN): craft a malicious packet to control formatting paths and overwrite a variable to get flag.

-- Firmware reversing track: analyze a provided ARM firmware image and interact via the ESP32 as the transport/IO harness (UART/GPIO), validating your understanding on real IO.
+- Firmware reversing track: analyze a provided ARM firmware image and interact via the ESP32 as the transport/IO harness (UART/Wifi), validating your understanding on real IO.

 What you’ll do

-- Set up one ESP32 with a LoRa add-on to transmit the payload and verify the blink trigger.
+- Set up one ESP32 with a MQTT server waiting for your to transmit the payload and leak the flag.

 - Use the second ESP32 as a serial/IO bridge while you reverse and test the ARM image behavior.